purepage/fetch-engines/README.md

 console.log(result.data.summary);
 ```

-Set `OPENAI_API_KEY` before running structured helpers, or use `apiConfig` to connect to OpenAI-compatible APIs like OpenRouter:
+Set `OPENAI_API_KEY` (or `OPENROUTER_API_KEY`) before running structured helpers, or use `apiConfig` to connect to OpenAI-compatible APIs like OpenRouter.
+The engine automatically adds the `Authorization` header when you provide an API key:

 ```typescript
 const result = await fetchStructuredContent("https://example.com/article", schema, {